 Facility Use forms must be completed and signed in advance of usage of any school facility.
-These forms are kept in the office of each building principal and must be approved by both the principal and superintendent.
+These forms are online at USD261.com and must be approved by both the principal and superintendent.

 The use of tobacco products is prohibited on all school grounds.
 The individual making the arrangements for use of the building will be responsible for enforcement of the regulations.